currentsea/brainfuck/README.md

 itself.
 Once you have Python on your machine, you can now download the code!

 # Installation
-There are two ways to install this code.
-You can either run the following command from the terminal:
+There are three ways to install this code.
+If you want the most current (development) version of the source code, you can either run the following command from the terminal:
 ```
 git clone https://github.com/gfyoung/brainfuck.git
 ```